o1x3/ctoken/README.md

 ### 6. Pricing Data Sources

-The library contains pricing data in a bundled Python dictionary format for optimal performance.
+The library contains pricing data in a bundled Python dictionary format.
 It also supports fetching pricing from:

 1. Local file: `data/gpt_pricing_data.csv` if available
 2. Remote source: Official GitHub repository